Search icon

 Is converting my petrol car to a CNG car a good choice?

-Yes, it is an excellent decision to convert a petrol car to run on CNG fuel as it emits less harmful exhausts and the cost of running is also low.
+Yes, it is an excellent decision to convert a petrol car to run on CNG fuel as it emits less harmful exhaust, and the cost of running is also low.
 However, the initial investment is high.

 Are aftermarket CNG kits safe to use?